valzi/villagefolk/docs/index.md

 1. A rules document that focuses on quick and easy reference, especially for experienced players.
 2. Remove rules whose benefit is not worth the hassle, especially if they're about combat.
 Minimize bookkeeping.
 3. Flavor/guidance will be kept to a minimum until the rules are in place.
+4.

 ## To-do

-1. Add a conversation procedure.
-2. Create a professions table.
+1. Create a professions table.
-3. Create a death and dismemberment table.
+2. Create a death and dismemberment table.
-4. Fork a set of rules that fits my setting.
+3. Fork a set of rules that fits my setting.
 (This probably won't happen until a lot more of my content is written - maybe a long time from now.)

 ## Notes